Madhuvanti: Structure and Lakshana

 The notes used are Chathusruthi Rishabham (R2), Sadharana Gandharam (G2), Prati Madhyamam (M2), Chathusruthi Dhaivatham (D2) and Kakali Nishadham (N3).
 Notations of Carnatic music and Hindustani music differ a little bit (see swaras in Carnatic music for details on above notation and terms).
 It is an audava-sampurna raga (5 notes in ascending and all 7 notes in descending scale).

 Compositions

 Madhuvanti is a popular raga.
 This raga has been used to compose many tukadas (short compositions sung towards end of Carnatic music concert).

 It has also been used in Indian movie songs and music as it lends itself to lilting melodies.

+Lalgudi G. Jayaraman has composed a popular thillana in this raga.